kkirchheim/pytorch-ood/paper/paper.md

 The resulting workflow is lighter than bespoke per-paper implementations and more flexible than fixed benchmark pipelines, establishing `pytorch-ood` as a middle layer between individual research code and benchmark frameworks.

-### Comparison to existing tools
+# State of the field

 Several tools for OOD detection exist (many released after `pytorch-ood`).
-Some, such as OpenOOD @zhang2023openood, emphasize standardized benchmark pipelines, while others like FrOODo @stieber2022froodo focus on specific domains such as medical applications.
+Some, such as OpenOOD [@zhang2023openood], emphasize standardized benchmark pipelines, while others like FrOODo [@stieber2022froodo] focus on specific domains such as medical applications.

 `pytorch-ood` occupies a different point in the design space.
 Rather than prescribing a fixed evaluation regime or domain, it provides a flexible, PyTorch-native layer for composing detectors, models, datasets, and benchmarks under a unified interface.